The 5 Stages of Team Development You Need to Know

 3. Manage the culture

-Establish the culture of your team early.
-Poor behaviour that is tolerated continues.
-Reward and incentivise what you want to see, and do something about the behaviour you don’t — and do it early.
+Establish the culture of your team early and know how to discipline an employee.
+Poor behavior that is tolerated continues.
+Reward and incentivize what you want to see, and do something about the behavior you don’t — and do it early.
 Ensure you don’t impose rules on your team — you can certainly guide and facilitate, but the buy-in of your group is needed otherwise they won’t commit — and they’ll find creative ways to circumvent rules they don’t agree with, or find unreasonable.

 Agreed rules might range from no phones in meetings to sharing your monthly work plan with your colleagues.
 You might want to discuss expected and punctual attendance at team meetings or conflict resolution or tracking time using Traqq software for visibility and accountability.
 Rules are situational and can change.
 Just remember — manage the culture or it manages you.